Service-level objective

-A service-level objective (SLO), as per the O'Reilly Site Reliability Engineering book, is a "target value or range of values for a service level that is measured by an SLI."
+A service-level objective (SLO) is a target value or range of values for a service level that is measured by a service level indicator (SLI).
 An SLO is a key element of a service-level agreement (SLA) between a service provider and a customer.
 SLOs are agreed upon as a means of measuring the performance of the service provider and are outlined as a way of avoiding disputes between the two parties based on misunderstanding.
+Service-level agreements with defined service-level objectives are commonly part of software as a service sold to businesses, such as infrastructure as a service.
+Companies may also define internal SLOs for internal services that depend on each other, especially companies that apply the practice of site reliability engineering.

 Overview

-There is often confusion in the use of SLAs and SLOs.
 The SLA is the entire agreement that specifies what service is to be provided, how it is supported, times, locations, costs, performance, and responsibilities of the parties involved.
-SLOs are specific measurable characteristics of the SLA such as availability, throughput, frequency, response time, or quality.
+SLOs are specific measurable characteristics of the SLA, such as availability, throughput, frequency, response time, or quality.
 These SLOs together are meant to define the expected service between the provider and the customer and vary depending on the service's urgency, resources, and budget.
 SLOs provide a quantitative means to define the level of service a customer can expect from a provider.

+In simple terms, SLOs are "targets for how often you can fail or otherwise not operate properly and still ensure that your users aren't meaningfully upset."